ByteB4rb1e/html-theme-ref/README.md

 implementation is the basis for my personal HTML theming though, so there definetly is conviction.

-This project is licenses under WTFPL.
+This project is licensed under WTFPL.
 For more information, see [LICENSE](LICENSE).

 ## Goals